alandschaft/CS109Project/Documentation/README.md

 ## Some documentation of selected topics.
-Created mainly as content to our web site.
+Created mainly as content for our web site.